mkaz/working-with-go/pages/files.md

 }
 ```

-The `defer` statement defers the execution until the surrounding function (or overall program) completes.
-You should always use `defer` for something that needs to be closed, or cleaned up.

 ## Using Filepath

-Use the [filepath package](https://golang.org/pkg/path/filepath/) for working with cross-platform paths properly.
-For example, use `filepath.Join` for creating a path with directory.
+Use the `filepath` package for working with cross-platform paths properly. <div class="sidenote">See [filepath package](https://golang.org/pkg/path/filepath/) documentaiton.</div> For example, use `filepath.Join` for creating a path with directory.

 ```go
 package main